ViniciusGaiaValente/Menu-To-X-Flare-Animation/README.md

 # Menu To X Flare Animation

-A Flutter Blank App that uses a Flare animation that goes from a "burguer menu" to a "X" icon every time the side drawer opens.
+A blank Flutter app that uses a Flare animation going from a "burguer menu" to a "X" icon every time the side drawer opens.

 ## Getting Started